-Bench Dips: How To Do, Muscle Worked and Form
+Bench Dips: How To Do, Muscles Worked and Form

-If you are looking for the best exercise to build stronger arms?
-Bench dips may be your answer.
+If you are looking for the best exercise to build stronger arms in the comfort of your home?
+Then bench dips may be your answer.
+They only need a bench or other sturdy surface.

-Bench dips are a simple exercise that can be done almost anywhere and have many variations to match your fitness level.
-Use it as part of a strength workout for your upper body.
+Bench dips are a simple exercise that can be done almost anywhere.
+They have many variations to match your fitness level.
+You could also use them as part of a strength workout for your upper body.

-When performed with strict form, the bench dip is an effective exercise to build your triceps (the back part of your arms), even if using bodyweight alone.
-It will also target the shoulders (particularly the anterior delt heads), chest (pectorals), and serratus anterior.
+When performed with strict form, the bench dip is an effective exercise to build your triceps, even if you do it with body weight alone.ย It will also target the shoulders (anterior delt), chest (pectorals), and serratus anterior.

 In this article, you will learn everything you need to know about: